47.6 F

 The bill states that no policy should allow for any teaching of any specific religion or political beliefs and school officials should not weigh counseling services that would be perceived as supporting any religious beliefs.

-Further the bill adds that each policy created by a school board would be required to be “neutral with regard to any religious preference, affiliation, or belief, or lack thereof, in establishing criteria for approving any individual or group to provide any such volunteer student life counseling or support services and in establishing any guidelines or policies for the provision of any such volunteer student life counseling or support services.”
+Further the bill adds that each policy created by a would be required to be “neutral with regard to any religious preference, affiliation, or belief, or lack thereof, in establishing criteria for approving any individual or group to provide any such volunteer student life counseling or support services and in establishing any guidelines or policies for the provision of any such volunteer student life counseling or support services.”

 NEWSLETTER SIGNUP